 Platform as a service (PaaS):

-Cloud platform services that allow developers to build applications and services over the internet.
+This is a cloud-based platform that developers use to build applications and services over the internet.

-This is a common digital advertising model that charges the advertiser only when someone clicks on their ad.
+This is a common digital advertising model that charges an advertiser only when someone clicks on their ad.
 For example, search engine advertising is pay per click.

-A barcode that can be read using a smartphone camera.
+A barcode that can be read using a smartphone camera that takes a user to a specific URL.

-The strategies and techniques used to increase the number of visitors to a website by making it more visible to search engines, so it gets a higher ranking on the relevant search results pages.
-Techniques include using specific keywords that customers commonly search for in your website copy, having links back to your web pages on other sites, and featuring engaging content and imagery.
+This tech term encompasses a collection of strategies and techniques that businesses use to increase the number of visitors to a website.
+SEO works by making a page more visible to search engines, so it gets a higher ranking on the relevant search results pages.
+Using specific keywords that customers commonly search for in your website copy, having links back to your web pages on other sites, and featuring engaging content and imagery are all examples of effective SEO.

 Smart industry 4.0:

-Industry 4.0 is touted as a subset of the fourth industrial revolution and mostly concerns industry.
-For example, a factory or production business considered to be working in industry 4.0 will have machines and technology interconnected with wireless connectivity as part of a system that can visualise the entire production line and make decisions automatically.
+Probably the epitome of technology jargon - smart Industry 4.0 is a subset of the fourth industrial revolution and mostly concerns industry.
+For example, a factory or production business considered to be working in smart industry 4.0 will have machines and technology interconnected with wireless connectivity as part of a system that can visualise the entire production line and make decisions automatically.

 Software as a service (SaaS):

-Cloud-hosted software delivered over the internet so they don’t have to be purchased and installed on the customer’s computer.
+This is cloud-hosted software that is delivered over the internet so users don’t have to purchase and install them locally on their computer.

 Virtual private network (VPN):

-An encrypted connection over a public network (like the internet) that provides secure access to a private network.
-A VPN can let you access a business network while travelling or hide browsing activity on public Wi-Fi to avoid the risk of your web traffic and data being intercepted.
+A VPN is an encrypted internet connection that provides secure access to a private network.
+A VPN lets users access a business network while travelling or hide browsing activity on public Wi-Fi.

-A virtual server that acts as a dedicated server, and is installed on a physical computer, but also has shared hosting facilities.
-A VPS can be less expensive than renting a dedicated server and can be easily scalable to grow with your business.
-But businesses with high traffic or heavy demands may prefer using a fully dedicated server.
+A VPS is installed on a physical computer, but also has shared hosting facilities.
+It can be less expensive than renting a dedicated server and can be easily scalable.
+This type of service may not suit businesses with high traffic or heavy demands.

 Voice-User Interface (VUI):

 VUI’s allow users to interact with a system, such as software or hardware, via voice commands.
-It enables users to use complex digital products using only speech.
-The use of VUI is projected to continue to rise through 2020 and beyond.
+The use of VUI is projected to continue to rise through 2021 and beyond.

 Get expert help with your hardware, software and networks.